FlowNICA/McPileUp/README.md

 An example of such macro: `McPileUp/config.c`

 The required parameters are as follows:
-- file name for the imput MC-Glauber file.
+- file name for the input MC-Glauber file.
 - name of the TTree (or TNtuple) in the input file.
 - number of events (can be set as -1 or N).
 If -1 is set, the procedure will run over all events available in the input Mc-Glauber file
 - Parameters to construct multiplicity from Npart and Ncoll: f, mu, k.